Virginia–Highland: Decline

-Threat and defeat of I-485
+Failed proposal of I-485 and alternative development

 What could have been the death knell for the neighborhood sounded in the mid-1960s, when the Georgia Department of Transportation proposed building Interstate 485 to connect what is now Freedom Parkway through the neighborhood and to what is now Georgia 400 at Interstate 85.
 It would have included an interchange at Virginia Avenue where John Howell Memorial Park is today.
 Despite the I-485 proposal moving forward, a few middle-class families began moving back into the neighborhood, renovating homes.

 In Fall 1971, Joseph (Joe) Drolet and others founded the Virginia–Highland Civic Association (VHCA), whose mission was to defeat I-485, and registered the association with the Georgia Secretary of State on August 22, 1972.
 They along with residents of Stone Mountain, Inman Park, and Morningside finally defeated I-485, and became a political force to be reckoned with.
 The current Neighborhood Planning Unit (NPU) system is an outgrowth of these events.
 In 2009, the original north/south freeway (connecting 675 to 400) was again put on GDOT's to-do list, but this time running in a tunnel underneath the neighborhoods, with buildings to vent exhaust fumes and smog above ground.

 Between 1972 and 1975, property values increased from 20 to 50 percent.
 Home ownership levels rose 20 percent.
 A tour of renovated homes started in 1972.
 The Georgia Department of Transportation began selling properties it had acquired for I-485, virtually all of them for infill housing.
 The 3 acre of land on Virginia Avenue where 11 houses had been taken and demolished to make way for a Virginia Avenue exit, however, was finally opened in 1988 as John Howell Memorial Park, in memory of Virginia–Highland resident and anti-freeway activist John Howell, who died from complications of HIV in 1988.

-During the 1970s and 1980s the VHCA also worked to improve the city's process of home inspection, to develop a resource network of quality, affordable service providers to aid homeowners in renovation, and to encourage developers to lease renovated commercial buildings “as is” at low rates in order to encourage new and unique businesses, and thus a truly distinct commercial district.

 In the early 1980s, Atkins Park restaurant was renovated.
 Meanwhile, Stuart Meddin bought and renovated the 1925 commercial block at North Highland and Virginia.

 In 1988, the turn-of-the-century trolley barns on 5 acres on Virginia Avenue on the east side of the BeltLine Eastside Trail (today's Virginia–Highland Apartments) were torn down despite the City Council and VHCA's attempts to save them.
 Although previously assuring local residents that he favored saving the historic structures, Mayor Andrew Young then vetoed the resolution, and the Council's vote of 11-3 was not enough to override it.
 Young cited the discovery of asbestos in the buildings and other hazardous materials on the property.